Many construction leaders put on a brave face when the poop hits the fan.

-Once we have chosen to put a “How” in front of it and find a take a step in our leadership and life that has less helpless and more purpose, what can we do?
+Once we have chosen to put a “How” in front of it and taken a step to feel less helpless and more purpose, what can we do next?
 How can we make that good step stick?

 A good thing in life will stick when we make it a habit.

-Let me offer a simple, practical, daily habit you can adopt to shift from helpless to purpose in leadership and in life.
+Here’s a simple, practical, daily habit you and the members of your team can adopt to shift from helpless to purpose in leadership and in life.

 You will want to get yourself a note pad, journal, or planner for this and break it out every morning for about 20 minutes before you start the rest of your day.

 The first “R” is for “Roles”.
-It starts with asking ourselves the question: “What are my roles in life?”
+It starts with asking ourselves the question: “What are my roles at work and in life?”

 Usually a list of about 5 or 7 top-of-mind roles will suffice for this exercise to work.